 The game kicked off late in the evening on Friday 15 May, 1998 in front of a packed Camp Nou stadium.
 After 18 minutes, the visitors took a surprise lead when the hosts failed to deal with a cross from the left and Walter Silvani was able to tap the ball home from five yards out.

-Rather than sit on their narrow advantage, Salamanca started the second half on the front foot and they soon added a second on 52 minutes through Pauleta.
+Rather than sit on their narrow advantage, Salamanca started the second half on the front foot and soon added a second on 52 minutes through Pauleta.
 The Portuguese striker added another three minutes later before César Brito made it 0-4 with 18 minutes to go.
-By the time Jofre scored a late consolation goal for Barcelona, the game was well and truly over.
+By the time Jofre scored a late consolation goal for Barcelona, the game was over.

 An unpaid debt

-Soon after his retirement, Lanna started working for the Italian media and later revealed that he still had not been paid more €350,000 from his time at Salamanca, time to indulge in some football betting perhaps?
+Soon after his retirement, Lanna started working for the Italian media and later revealed that he still had not been paid more than €350,000 from his time at Salamanca.
 Due to financial problems at the club, he and other players, including Bogdan Stelea, had agreed to defer payments that were owed to them.

 Out of respect for the club, Lanna did not report the situation to the authorities and took the word of director Juan José Hidalgo that a payment schedule would be agreed once the clubs financial problems improved.
 He even offered to forego some of the debt and waived any interest owed to make the situation easier.